rvesse/stardog-docs/src/docs/dotnet.html.md

 ### Creating a Database

-You can create a basic disk backed database with Stardog with one line of code:
+You can create a basic disk-backed database with Stardog with one line of code:

 <gist>5732640</gist>